Rsivamani/Web-Scraping-with-Python-Extract-and-Analyze-Real-Website-Data-Using-Pandas/README.md

   - **Pandas** (for data analysis)
 - **Analyze** real-world website data to gain insights.

-The project is a step-by-step guide for anyone interested in:
-- Learning **web scraping** techniques.
-- Understanding how to extract and process data from websites.
-- Analyzing and visualizing scraped data using Python.

 ## 🔧 Technologies Used

 - **Python 3.x**